A guide to home security while on holiday

 As for jewellery, heirlooms and other precious pieces, lock them away in a chest, bureau or a well-hidden secure safe if you have one.

 Any spare door or car keys you don't need whilst you're on your travels put in drawers, and definitely do not leave them in reach of intruders.
-Empty side tables in the hallway and key racks near the front or back door.
+Make sure to empty side tables in the hallway and key racks near the front or back door.

 Consider your outside space too